 An analysis of the scarcity pricing implementation steps considered in the CORE study is presented in chapter 4.
-Subsequently, chapter 6 presents Elia's identified alternative scarcity pricing proposal, considered to be the only feasible way forward for the introduction of scarcity pricing in Belgium in the short to medium term.
+Subsequently, chapter 6 presents an alternative scarcity pricing proposal identified by Elia, considered to be the only feasible way forward for the introduction of scarcity pricing in Belgium in the short to medium term.

-In this chapter, following also the requirements described in the incentive for 2020 laid upon Elia by CREG, an implementation plan is described that is tuned to Elia's alternative scarcity mechanism proposal, i.e. towards the introduction of a Belgian scarcity component in the imbalance tariff applicable to Belgian BRPs, the so-called omega component.
-Note that as indicated in section 6.2, the development of such implementation plan does, at this stage, not imply that in Elia's view the desirability question regarding the actual implementation is already answered.
+In this chapter, following also the requirements described in the incentive for 2020 laid upon Elia by CREG, an implementation plan is worked out regarding the alternative scarcity pricing proposal, i.e. towards the introduction of a Belgian scarcity component in the imbalance tariff applicable to Belgian BRPs, the so-called omega component.
+This measure is conceived as a first step towards the implementation of the scarcity pricing mechanism envisaged in the CORE study.
+However, the implementation of the further measures considered in the CORE study (i.e. on BSPs) seem to require an adaption of the current legal framework, following the assessment presented in chapter 4 based on the preliminary legal analysis by the independent external law firm Liedekerke attached in annex.
+Since it is impossible to assess the likeliness and timeline for adapting the current legal framework at this stage, these measures could not be included in the preliminary implementation plan presented in this chapter.
+Further note that as indicated in section 6.2, the development of such implementation plan does, at this stage, not imply that in Elia's view the desirability question regarding the actual implementation is already answered.